 Character designer Kazutaka Sugiyama is notable for having been the animation director on Darling in the FranXX.
 Composer Yoshiaki Fujisawa (Cautious Hero, GATE, Land of the Lustrous, Isekai Cheat Magician, No Game No Life: Zero) created the music.

 The Mushoku Tensei OP (opening) theme song music “The Traveler’s Song (Tabibito no Uta)” and ED (ending) “Only (Onri)” was written, produced, and sung by Yuiko Oohara.
-The Mushoku Tensei Part 2 OP and ED haven’t been announced yet.
+The Mushoku Tensei Part 2 OP “Keishou no Uta” was performed by Yuiko Ohara, while the ED hasn’t been announced yet.

 The Mushoku Tensei Season 2 OP and ED haven’t been announced yet.